 Safely managed water, sanitation, and hygiene (WASH) services are essential for household health and equally critical for food businesses to reduce the incidence and transmission of foodborne diseases.
 The economic and health benefits of investing in water and sanitation are considerable.
 The estimated return on investment for every dollar spent is $4.3 USD – a gain achieved by reducing health care costs and improving workplace productivity.1 Investing in WASH also saves lives - diarrhea kills over 2,000 children per day globally, most preventable through improved WASH conditions.2 In Senegal alone, more than 40,000 deaths could be prevented annually through adequate WASH infrastructure and practice.

 In March 2021, FES began implementing its private sector food safety strategy in Nepal through Feed the Future Business Drivers for Food Safety (BD4FS), a project co-created with and funded by USAID.
 While implementing the BD4FS “Food Safety Situational Analysis”, the COVID-19 pandemic took a sharp turn for the worse in Nepal, almost completely shutting down the food system.
 BD4FS developed and implemented a rapid survey of the COVID-19 impacts on food businesses to understand how and to what extent lockdown and prohibitory orders have impacted their key business parameters such as demand, sales, and costs.

 Horticulture crops such as fruit and vegetables play a significant role in income generation and help to ensure nutritional security via small business activities for many countries in Africa and Asia (Demmler 2020).
-In the case of Ethiopia, Rwanda, Senegal, and Nepal, focal countries for Feed the Future Business Drivers for Food Safety (BD4FS) 1, the majority of the population is directly or indirectly involved in agriculture.
+In the case of Ethiopia, Rwanda, Senegal, and Nepal, focal countries for Feed the Future Business Drivers for Food Safety (BD4FS), the majority of the population is directly or indirectly involved in agriculture.
 A Commodity System Assessment Methodology (CSAM) was undertaken in these countries, initiated by BD4FS and conducted by MarGEn, in recognition of the immediate necessity for interventions to reduce food losses and ensure food safety.

 Horticulture crops are a good source to ensure nutritional security, and they also play a significant role in income generation by providing opportunity for a range of small business activities (Demmler, 2020).
 However, nutrient levels of fresh fruit and vegetables begin to decline gradually once harvested, due to their high water content (about 90%), contributing to deterioration and decay.
 The storage conditions and temperature management along the supply chain play a key role in preventing postharvest losses, and the cold chain management should start right from the time the produce is harvested.

 Based upon the immediate necessity for interventions to reduce food losses and ensure food safety, Feed the Future Business Drivers for Food Safety (BD4FS), funded by USAID and implemented by Food Enterprise Solutions (FES), initiated research focused on Senegal, Nepal, Rwanda, and Ethiopia to be conducted by MARGEN.
 Considering the importance of crops with respect to consumption status, nutritional aspects, degree of postharvest loss, food safety issue and scope to the business opportunities, each country selected two important horticultural crops: Rwanda (Banana and Tomato), Ethiopia (Tomato and Mango), Nepal (Tomato and Apple), and Senegal (Tomato and Mango).

-Food safety losses are related to both physical and quality losses, since the damage caused by unsafe handling practices can lead to both physical losses due to discarding product with insufficient cold storage, and to quality losses with associated loss of market value.
+Food safety losses are related to both physical and quality losses.
+The damage caused by unsafe handling practices can lead to both physical losses due to discarding product with insufficient cold storage, and to quality losses with associated loss of market value.
 Postharvest and food safety assessments were carried out using Commodity Systems Assessment Methodology (CSAM), which includes literature reviews, interviews and observations (LaGra et al 2016).
 Key informant interviews with experts, farmers, traders and extension workers in Ethiopia, Senegal, Rwanda and Nepal have revealed a wide range of food safety issues and associated SME business opportunities.

 In Senegal, artisanal processing of seafood is the oldest form of seafood value addition.
 It remains a relatively simple means to preserve and sustain the share of artisanal and industrial production not consumed fresh.
 Artisanally processed products are an integral part of Senegalese cooking practices and therefore contribute to meeting protein demand.
 However, it is often considered a marginalized sector although of paramount importance.
 Notwithstanding, the sector is faced with major challenges compromising its development, including difficulties accessing water, sanitation and hygiene.
 This study reviews the conditions of access to water, hygiene and sanitation for women fish processors on ten processing sites in the regions of Dakar.